How to crawl Apache Kafka

 1. For Bootstrap servers, enter the hostname(s) of your Apache Kafka broker(s) — for multiple hostnames, separate each entry with a comma , or semicolon ;.

-1. For Username, enter the username for your Apache Kafka brokers.
+• Username, enter the username for your Apache Kafka brokers.

-2. For Password, enter the password for the username.
+• Password, enter the password for the username.

-4. Click the Test Authentication button to confirm connectivity to Apache Kafka.
+5. Click Test Authentication to confirm connectivity.

-5. Once authentication is successful, navigate to the bottom of the screen and click Next.
+6. Once authentication is successful, click Next.

 Offline extraction method